Dale MacMillan Memorial Scholarship for Community Leadership

 Dale passed away in 2002 and has left many legacies —his commitment to community involvement and education, his caring and compassionate nature and this memorial scholarship created in 2003 — but his greatest and most important legacy is his two children.

-*The Calahoo-Villeneuve Sand & Gravel Extraction Advisory Committee ensures the sustainability of the scholarship fund, evaluates the applications and selects the recipients.
+*The Calahoo-Villeneuve Sand and Gravel Advisory Committee ensures the sustainability of the scholarship fund, evaluates the applications and selects the recipients.
 If no submission is suitable, the scholarship(s) will not be awarded.
 Scholarship recipients may not re-submit in a subsequent year.
-The scholarships are made possible through the Calahoo-Villeneuve Gravel Extraction Community Enhancement Fund.
+The scholarships are made possible through the Calahoo-Villeneuve Gravel Community Enhancement Fund.